automerge/old-automerge-website/docs/reference/documents/values.md

   // By default, strings are collaborative sequences of characters.
 There are
   // cases where you want a string which is not collaborative - URLs for example
   // should generally be updated in one go.
-In this case you can use `RawString`,
+In this case you can use `ImmutableString`,
-  // which does not allow concurrent updates. doc.atomicStringValue = new Automerge.RawString("")
+  // which does not allow concurrent updates. doc.atomicStringValue = new Automerge.ImmutableString("")
 });
 ```